arogozhnikov/python3_with_pleasure/README.md

 There are issues with migration, but the advantages worth it.
 Your research and production code should benefit significantly from moving to Python 3-only codebase.

-And I can't wait the bright moment when libraries can drop support for Python2 (which will happen quite soon) and completely enjoy new language features.
+And I can't wait for the bright moment when libraries drop support for Python 2 and completely enjoy new language features.

 Following migrations will be smoother: ["we will never do this kind of backwards-incompatible change again"](https://snarky.ca/why-python-3-exists/)